 It should come as no surprise that the technological capital of the world has some excellent internet speeds.
 Fibre optic is available to 90% of the population (and basically every business), offering you premium internet connectivity as standard.
 If you’re on a budget you can also opt for a wireless internet plan – connecting you to a number of networks across the major cities.

 Like everything else in Japan, however, it’s pretty pricey across the board.
 The cheaper wireless options offer slower speeds and greater security risks – whilst wired connections will cost you through the nose.
-Given most digital nomads look for temporary accommodation, we suggest making sure broadband is included.
+Given most digital nomads look for temporary accommodation, we suggest making sure broadband is included and getting a Japanese SIM card to cover your ass while you’re on the move.

 Digital Nomad Visas in Japan